 For one, I’ve been thinking about the display of bones and bodies, especially in natural history museums or the circus, and the ribcage in “Listening Curtain” (a collaboration with Cara Tolmie, and part of our “Gender of Sound” research project) mimics the layout of the collection of bones known in the west as Lucy – the earliest known upright hominid, or early human.
 The archeologists who named her were listening to “Lucy in the Sky with Diamonds” when they found the bones, but the local name for the collection is Dinkinesh, which means “you are marvelous” in Amharic.

 In all of these works, I use my hands, sewing, basket-making, and building with clay, to consider these forms with my own body.
 “Chiron” is made in paper clay with a breastbone in blue glass.
 Chiron is the centaur: half-man, half-horse and the archetype of the “wounded healer,” an immortal who was wounded by an arrow from Heracles’ bow, and who could not die but instead roamed the earth in excruciating pain, healing others.

 The “Listening Curtain” will continue to be part of the Listening Sets that I arrange with Cara Tolmie, and one thing I’ve learnt with our research project is how empathy and listening are so deeply connected.
 That notion has been important for making the works in “DINKINESH”.
 Learning about these shapes and stories that structure bodies that have been othered, arranged and named by colonizers, by listening to them in new ways.

 Yes, in a way, but I wouldn’t actively situate myself within art history like that, so I don’t think I make work that “answers” or “responds” to any movement that came before.
-I just know that it’s key for me to create a language which is as full and true as it can be—coming from me—and to create affect between bodies and space.
+I just know that it’s key for me to create a language that is as full and true as it can be—coming from me—and to create an effect between bodies and space.